 Among the replicas in Madame Tussauds are international stars like Elvis Presley, Johnny Depp, David Hasselhoff and Barack Obama and many, many more.
 But the wax replicas of many Austrian celebrities such as football players Hans Krankl and David Alaba are also great.
 Winter sports enthusiasts, such as skier Hermann Maier, should of course not be missing in Austria as a skiing country.
 The perhaps most famous Austrian, the composer Mozart, is also exhibited as a wax figure.
 Other musical personalities include Johann Strauss, Peter Alexander and Falco.
 Arnold Schwarzenegger is currently (March 2017) in the entrance area, you can admire him without paying admission.
 Especially worth seeing in our opinion is the completely new part (opening was early 2017) “Sisi Uncovered Experience”.
 It tells the story of Sissi (Empress Elisabeth of Austria) and her husband Emperor Franz Joseph I using state-of-the-art 3D technology.
 The museum visitor can even smell typical smells from that time.

-Admission prices: 2019 Madame Tussauds Vienna: It is a private museum which lives only on admission.
-The entrance fee at the box office is 23 Euro per person (as at the beginning of 2018).
+Admission prices: 2021 Madame Tussauds Vienna: It is a private museum which lives only on admission.
+The entrance fee at the box office is around 24 Euro per person (as at the beginning of 2021).
 As there is often a lot going on at the box office (queues, waiting times) it makes sense to buy a ticket in advance on the Internet.
 Various providers offer such tickets.

 You should buy a ticket for the Madame Tussaud with preferred admission (also called Skip-The-Line-Ticket or ticket without queue) online.
 With these tickets you don’t have to queue and you save a lot of time.
 A good website for tickets to Madame Tussaud is Getyourguide.